SantoriniDave.com

 South Bank with Kids

 South Bank is one of London’s best hotel areas for families.
-The riverfront is easy to navigate, there are plenty of casual places to eat, and many of the major attractions are close together.
+The riverfront is easy to navigate, there are plenty of casual places to eat, and many major attractions are close together.
 The London Eye, SEA LIFE Aquarium, Shrek’s Adventure, Jubilee Gardens, and river walks all sit near the Westminster Bridge end.
 Older kids and teens may prefer Tate Modern, Borough Market, Shakespeare’s Globe, or the walk toward Tower Bridge.

 For families, I prefer the area around County Hall, Westminster Bridge, and Waterloo.
 It is busy, but it reduces transport hassles and makes it easy to return to the hotel during the day.
 Park Plaza County Hall and Park Plaza Westminster Bridge are two of the more practical family choices.